-Our Prediction for when we will see the first updates in 2020
+Our Prediction for when we could see the first PATH HOLD updates in 2023!

-When is the First batch of Direct Deposit Dates for PATH Filers on WMR in 2020?
+When is the First batch of Direct Deposit Dates for PATH Hold Tax Refunds on WMR in 2023?

-The IRS “Where’s My Refund” tool will be updated with projected deposit dates for most early EITC and ACTC refunds by Saturday, February 22, 2020.
+The IRS “Where’s My Refund” tool will be updated with projected deposit dates for most early EITC and ACTC tax refunds by Saturday, February 18, 2023.

 - All current year tax returns that claim EITC and/or ACTC filed before February 15th will contain a C- freeze on the account, to hold the refund.

 - Prior to February 15th, the refund cannot be released: